remideboer/titterpig/README.md

 - VIT -3 gives HP 0: 6 + (2 × -3) = 0 (invalid)
 Dependencies: BR-08 (Base Character Stats)

+Rule ID: BR-14
+Description: Character spells use custom components instead of DnD spell system
+Validation: Verify that spells only use the custom component system
+Examples:
+- Spell components are defined by the game system
+- No references to DnD spells or spell levels
+- Components will be fetched from a dedicated API (future implementation)
+Dependencies: BR-12 (Character Spell Limit)

 ## Features

 ### Character Background System